julienlabat/colormaker/README.md

 ```

 ## Alter Colors
 ColorMaker comes with a pretty useful `alterColor(color, args, cycle)` method.
-It can modify any color according to provided arguments :
+It returns a modified copy of any color according to provided arguments :
 - `color` : object with lch values eg.: `{ l:100, c:131, h:360 }`
 - `args` : object with the following (optional) keys : `l`, `c`, `h`, `a`, `L`, `C`, `H`, `A` with number values.
   - lowercase letters add the value to the original value